p2o-lab/pimad-types/README.md

 # PiMAd-types

-This Package contains type definitions for PiMAd-core.
+This Package contains type definitions related to ProcessIndustryModularAutomation.

 # PUBLISH